Seddon, Victoria: History

-Originally known as Belgravia, Seddon was officially declared a suburb in 1906, named after Richard Seddon, the New Zealand Prime Minister from 1893 to 1906, who resided there before he moved to Bendigo and later to New Zealand.
+Originally known as Belgravia, Seddon was officially declared a suburb in 1906, named after Richard Seddon, the Prime Minister of New Zealand from 1893 to 1906, who resided there before he moved to Bendigo and later to New Zealand.

 Seddon was, on occasion, considered part of neighbouring Footscray.
 The original State Bank of Victoria in Charles Street, Seddon used to stamp its Bank Account passbooks as Footscray South Vic.
 Not unusual, considering Seddon is south of Footscray.
 However, while central Footscray is one of the main shopping and transport hubs for Melbourne's western suburbs, Seddon, in contrast, is quiet, leafy and residential.

-The Main streets of Victoria, Charles and Gamon used to accommodate a tram line that ran through the middle of the Seddon Village.
+The main streets of Victoria, Charles and Gamon used to accommodate a tram line that ran through the middle of the Seddon Village.
 It has since been replaced with central garden beds and tree plantings in the middle of the streets.

 Seddon street names were named for monarchs.
 Reading from west to east, Charles intersects with Alfred, Edward, Henry, James, William, Victoria (which runs parallel to Windsor) and terminates at Albert.

 Seddon Post Office opened on 29 September 1908 and closed in 1976.
 Seddon West Post Office opened in 1924 and has since been renamed to the Seddon Post Office after its relocation further south on Victoria Street.
 Seddon shares its postcode with neighbouring Footscray – 3011.

-Community Organizations and Businesses
+Community organisations

 The Seddon Community Group with the assistance of the Maribyrnong Council puts on the Seddon Festival each year, closing all the main streets in the village to vehicles for exclusive pedestrian access.
 Several large band stages are erected on streets throughout the village and traders extend their seating onto the streets for the day.
 The Seddon Festival plays host to the Seddon Waiters Race, an event in which all of the local cafes and restaurants enter a waiter to compete carrying drinks and food through a short course on the street.
 The Snapshots of Seddon photography competition is also usually awarded judges prizes at the festival after entrants have had their photos displayed in the windows of the local business for the preceding month for judging of the peoples choice award.

 The Seddon Makers Market (formerly Maribyrnong Makers Market) operates throughout the year on the grounds of the Seddon Uniting Church on Gamon Street.
 Established in 2008, the market is a not-for-profit, community based designer market run by a local volunteer group.
 The group provides a forum for artists and crafts people to promote and sell handmade wares.

-Local businesses that have incorporated the suburb name into their own are: Seddon Deadly Sins café on Victoria Street, Sedonia homewares store on Gamon Street, Charles & Gamon restaurant and bar on the corner of Charles Street and Gamon Street (named after its prominent position on two of the major streets in the village) and the Est 1906 café on Charles Street (named thus because the suburb of Seddon was officially established in the year 1906).